outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - apply useful rules from other systems after standardizing to a problem system
       - example: a useful physics rule is 'like attracts like'
+        - what is a causative structure:
           - applying this to other systems indicates the usefulness of 'similarities'
+            - similar objects are often found together bc they are adjacent transforms of each other, and adjacent transforms are likelier than non-adjacent transforms
+            - this means 'adjacent transforms' (like minor changes to a sub-optimal solution to fit it to a new problem) are a useful structure to apply as well, as an initial solution
-        - applying this to a problem system would generate workflows such as:
+          - applying the 'similarity' structure to a problem system would generate workflows such as:
             - 'apply solutions to similar problems & adjust to create similarities to the original problem system so the solution/problem fit/interact'
             - 'a similar structure to a similarity is a difference (which are only a few changes away, as they are almost opposite structures), so differences are also a useful structure that can be applied'
             - 'change the problem until its similar to the solution (connect problem/solution by equating them'
+      - why is it useful (solution success cause):
         - this rule is particularly useful bc its:
           - core/fundamental (that can be used to build other rules or be used as a foundation for other rules to develop)
           - powerful (impacts many interactions)
           - abstract (can be applied to many layers/systems bc it interacts with a core concept/structure like 'similarity')
       - other useful rules can be identified using these & other attributes that differentiate useful rules
+      - the useful structures causing the useful rules (solution success cause) can also be identified & applied to problem/solution components
-      - workflow fit: this is similar to 'apply insights to implement a solution automation workflow' but is different in that it applies generally 'useful rules' (which have attributes like causative power, core importance, abstract structures) rather than insights ('rules useful for specific intents like generating new understanding')
+      - workflow fit: this is similar to 'apply insights to implement a solution automation workflow', but is different in that it applies generally 'useful rules' (which have attributes like causative power, core importance, abstract structures) rather than insights ('rules useful for specific intents like generating new understanding'), and also involves applying 'solution success cause' as an attribute of useful rules that is an alternative to applying the rule itself & allows abstracting/structuring the rule so it can interact with more systems

     - find a solution that is at least partially correct (like a solution that almost works) and determine solution success cause, then apply that as a solution metric filter or a solution structure like a solution component
       - example: for the 'find a prediction function' problem, a partially correct solution function might work bc it has a 'similarity' to an 'average function'